Hi, I’m Tammie and I founded Bios Legacy.

 I believe every person’s life, their history, their experiences, and their insight have meaning now, and for future generations.

-Here’s how Bios came about:
+Here’s how Bios Legacy came about:

 A few years ago, I asked my parents if they’d sit down with me and share our family history.
 Armed with a small handheld recorder, we spent hours talking about everything—childhood memories, raising kids, their parents and grandparents, even stories about the grandkids.